How to Dehydrate Biscuits, Bread, and Muffins – Dehydrated Biscuits, Bread, and Muffins, A Step-by-Step Guide

 • Food dehydrator with removable mesh screen inserts, one for each tray

-• Standard kitchen tools, including cutting boards, chef’s knife, spatula, pastry dough scraper, etc.
+• Standard kitchen tools, including cutting boards, chef’s knife, spatula, bench scraper, etc.

 • Clear canning jars with tight-fitting lids